tanerbajrovic/smart-home/README.md

 ## About

 An intruder alarm system realised on Raspberry Pi Pico.
-Our system accounts for the following functionalities:
+Our system currently supports following functionalities:

+- Passcode setup
-- TODO
+- User-friendly GUI
+- Alarm activation and deactivation
+  - Deactivation over MQTT protocol
+- Movement detection and siren activation
+- Protection against too many unlock attempts

 ## Components

 In the project we used the following components:
 - 1x Raspberry Pi Pico*
-- 1x Matrix Keyboard
+- 1x Matrix Keypad
-- 2x PIR Sensor
+- 1x PIR Sensor
-- 1x LCD Banggood Display
+- 1x LCD TFT Banggood Display
 - 1x Buzzer

-For the implementation details and specifics, please refer to the `docs` directory.
+For the implementation details, documentation, or schemes please refer to the `docs` directory.

-Note: *Please note that we actually used a modified version of Raspberry Pi Pico called PicoETF, developed at ETF Sarajevo.
-The differences are minute but important to state because of schematics.*
+Please also note that we actually used a modified version of Raspberry Pi Pico called PicoETF, developed at ETF Sarajevo.
+The differences are minute but important to state because of possible differences in schematics.

 ## Team Members